French Pharmacy Sunscreens for Everyday Wear: Top Picks

 If your routine looks like…Look for…Top pick

-Daily wear with makeup, you hate feeling sunscreen A true fluid that sets quickly and stays comfortable under base products La Roche-Posay Anthelios UVMune 400 Invisible Fluid SPF 50+
+Daily wear with makeup, and you want SPF to feel as light as possible A true fluid that sets quickly and stays comfortable under base products La Roche-Posay Anthelios UVMune 400 Invisible Fluid SPF 50+

-Combination skin that gets shiny fast Dry-touch finishes and formulas that do not stay tacky Bioderma Photoderm Aquafluide SPF 50+
+Combination or oil-prone skin that gets shiny fast Dry-touch finishes and formulas that do not stay tacky Bioderma Photoderm Aquafluide SPF 50+

-Outdoor days, swimming, sweaty errands, or family share More substantial textures with a durable feel, suitable beyond just the face Avène Intense Protect 50+
+Outdoor days, swimming, sweaty errands, or a sunscreen the family can share A more substantial texture with a durable feel that works beyond just the face Avène Intense Protect 50+

-You want your SPF to double as a smoothing step Primer-like blur that evens the look of pores and texture SVR Sun Secure Blur SPF 50+
+You want your SPF to double as a smoothing base step A primer-like formula that helps blur the look of pores and texture SVR Sun Secure Blur SPF 50+

 What We Wish We Knew Before Buying French Pharmacy Sunscreen